 Without urgent action, the current humanitarian crisis could lead to more deaths than during the war.
 Your urgent support is needed now.

-The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to communities affected by crises in Afghanistan.
+The funds raised through this appeal will be used to provide immediate and longer-term humanitarian and development assistance to communities affected by crises in Afghanistan.
 Where this is not possible, the funds will be used to provide immediate and longer-term development and humanitarian assistance to communities affected by crises and poverty across the world.
-If any excess funds remain after a crisis, or if there are changes in circumstances beyond our control which limit our ability to use the funds, they are kept in the Asia Emergency Appeal so that we can respond to ongoing needs and future crises in the region.
+If any excess funds remain after a crisis, or if there are changes in circumstances beyond our control which limit our ability to use the funds, they are kept in the Asia Regional Appeal so that we can respond to ongoing development needs and future crises in the region.